-Meet the Spatial Futures Fellows
+Meet the 2024 Spatial Futures Fellows

 We are proud to introduce the inaugural cohort of the Spatial Futures Fellows.
 The Spatial Futures Fellowship aims to support leaders that are visioning these futures — where all Black, Brown, and Indigenous people have a secure place to call home, the opportunity to repair their relationship with the land and gain restitution for centuries of racist policies that have denied them the ability to thrive for generations.
-In 2024, the Spatial Futures Fellowship will bring together 11 leaders from across the country who are working to advance reparative spatial justice in their communities:
+In 2024, the Spatial Futures Fellowship will bring together 10 leaders from across the country who are working to advance reparative spatial justice in their communities:

 Adrian Madriz

-Adrian Madriz (he/him/él) was born in New Orleans to Nicaraguan and Venezuelan immigrants, and raised in South Florida, Adrian is a community organizer by trade, with transformative organizing and development experience.
-His past causes include both of Barack Obama's Presidential campaigns in Florida, student organizing at the Episcopal Chapel at the University of New Orleans, and Housing Organizing in Liberty City through the Miami Workers Center.
-In addition to organizing, Adrian has an accomplished administrative and development background, having won large federal grants for his organizations, like the $768,000 Affordable Care Act Patient Navigator Grant for the Epilepsy Foundation in 2013.
+Adrian Madriz (he/him/él), born in Louisiana to Nicaraguan and Venezuelan immigrants and raised in Florida, is a community organizer by trade.
+His past causes include Barack Obama's presidential campaigns in Florida, student organizing at the University of New Orleans, and housing organizing in Liberty City through the Miami Workers Center.
+He has become a local leader on issues of gentrification, climate change, queer advocacy, racial equity, and affordable housing for extremely low-income residents in Miami.

 Anietie Ekanem